 Can you really compare network speed with network bandwidth?
 Though interrelated, they are two very different things.
 While network speed measures the transfer rate of data from a source system to a destination system, network bandwidth is the amount of data that can be transferred per second—essentially, the size of the pipe.
 Combine the two, and you have what is known as network throughput.

 One would assume that high-bandwidth networks would be fast and provide excellent throughput.
-In reality this is not always the case—not when you throw latency into the mix.
-Latency is the delay packets experience while moving through a network and typically is the culprit behind poor application response time and frustrated users.
+In reality, this is not always the case—not when you throw latency into the mix.
+Latency is the delay packets experience while moving through a network.
+It’s typically the culprit behind poor application response time and frustrated users.
 There is always some latency overhead in a network because of physics—specifically, the speed of light.

 Colocation for proximity + private interconnection = latency reduction